BroccoliFever/CS3750_Portfolio/README.md

 ```

 - **Backend Integration**: Integrating the frontend and backend components of the app, including handling form submissions and database interactions, required establishing communication between React and Express.

+## Speed Card Game App

+This Speed Card Game app was developed as a group project, with a focus on real-time gameplay using socket.io.
+My main role was working on the socket connections and creating separate game rooms for players.

+### Technologies Used

+- React: Used for building the frontend user interface of the game, including the chat feature and game room selection.
+- Node.js: Backend runtime environment for running the server and handling socket.io connections.
+- Express: Web application framework used to handle routing and API endpoints.
+- Socket.io: Real-time communication library used to implement multiplayer functionality and real-time updates.
+- MongoDB (not seen in provided code): A database used to store user information and game states.
+- React Bootstrap: Utilized for styling and designing the user interface.
+- React Router: Used for routing and navigation within the app.

+### Technical Challenges

+1. **Socket Communication**: Implementing real-time multiplayer functionality using socket.io required establishing a connection between the client and the server.
+Synchronizing game states, chat messages, and player actions in real-time while ensuring smooth gameplay was a key challenge.

+2. **Game Room Management**: Creating and managing separate game rooms for players was crucial to isolate their gameplay experience.
+Handling room creation, joining, and leaving while maintaining the integrity of each game room was a complex task.

+3. **Data Synchronization**: Ensuring that each player's game state remains synchronized and consistent across devices and platforms was a significant technical challenge.
+Handling various edge cases and ensuring data integrity was important for fair gameplay.

+4. **User Authentication and Storage (not seen in provided code)**: If the app includes user authentication and data storage, integrating it with the game logic and ensuring secure storage of user information and game states would require careful implementation.

+### My Contributions

+- Implementing socket.io connections for real-time communication between players.
+- Designing and developing the frontend interface for the game room selection and chat feature.
+- Creating separate game rooms and managing player interactions within those rooms.
+- Handling synchronization of game states and player actions through socket.io.

+My work played a vital role in enabling the multiplayer functionality and enhancing the overall user experience of the Speed Card Game app.
+My understanding of socket.io and room management significantly contributed to the successful implementation of real-time multiplayer gameplay.

+*Note:* This project was meant to be an experience in a full-stack development lifecycle, and as such creating a fully-functional app was not the end goal.
+The app is not a complete product, rather a demonstration of solving problems with a team.